Can a healthy diet prevent cataracts?

-Reducing sodium in your diet also is a good idea, as researchers at the University of Sydney (Australia) have found evidence that high salt intake may increase your risk for cataracts.
+Reducing sodium in your diet is also a good idea, as researchers at the University of Sydney have found evidence that high salt intake may increase your risk for cataracts.

-Giving up greasy food, chips, sugary snacks and soft drinks may not be easy.
-But it's worth it.
-Once you get used to eating delicious fruits and vegetables, fresh fish and other healthy foods, you won't miss junk foods.
-And your reward just might be both a healthy body and a lifetime of good vision.
+Giving up those greasy food, chips, and tasty sugary snacks and soft drinks may not be easy but it's worth it.
+Once you get used to eating delicious fruits and vegetables, fresh fish and other healthy foods, you won't miss junk food and your reward just might be both a healthy body and a lifetime of good vision.

 Shield your eyes from UV

 When taking steps to reduce your risk of cataracts, it's important to know that dietary modifications alone aren't enough.